 Have an Ice Cream or a Drink by the Ocean

 At the bar near the car park, you can buy some ice cream to cool down on a hot summer day.
-They also sell all kinds of drinks so you can sip with a view of the ocean from the north coast of São Miguel island.
+They also sell a variety of drinks, allowing you to enjoy a view of the ocean from the north coast of São Miguel Island.

 Many locals and tourists visit Poços de São Vicente Ferreira to relax, cool off, and enjoy the beauty of the Azores.
 It’s a popular spot during the summer months, but it can be enjoyed year-round, weather permitting.

-The best time to go there depends on what you want to do there.
+The best time to go depends on what you want to do.
 If you want to have a picnic with an ocean view, then you should go during lunchtime.
-However, if you want to avoid getting burned by the sun, it is best to come in the morning or late afternoon.
+However, to avoid getting burned by the sun, it is best to come in the morning or late afternoon.

 The island’s capital, Ponta Delgada, is approximately a 20-minute drive, but it is accessible to visitors staying in various parts of the island.
 From Ribeira Grande, you might be about 15 minutes away by car.

-The best way to reach Poços de São Vicente Ferreira is to rent your car, as public transportation is rare and not so reliable.
+The best way to reach Poços de São Vicente Ferreira is to rent a car, as public transportation is rare and not so reliable.
 You could also grab a taxi.

 To make your life easier, we’ve filtered the search by:

-Look at the sea conditions and weather before actually going to Poços de São Vicente to make sure it will be an enjoyable visit.
+- Check the sea conditions and weather before heading to Poços de São Vicente to ensure an enjoyable visit.
 If the sea is too agitated, even though the pools are enclosed, it can get a bit shaky inside the water.

-On a sunny day, make sure to create some shadow if you don’t want to have sunburns.
+- On a sunny day, make sure to create some shade if you don’t want to get sunburned.

 Watch the Ocean From Pedras Negras Viewpoint